run-ai/docs/scheduling-and-resource-optimization/runai-scheduler-concepts-and-principles.md

 ### Multi-level quota system

 Each project has a set of guaranteed resource quotas (GPUs, CPUs, and CPU memory) per node pool.
 Projects can go over quota and get a share of the unused resources in a node pool beyond their guaranteed quota in that node pool.
 The same applies to Departments.
 The Scheduler balances the amount of over quota between departments, and then between projects.
 The department’s deserved quota and over quota limit the sum of resources of all projects, within the department.
 If the project shows it has deserved quota, but the department deserved quota is exhausted, the Scheduler will not give the project anymore deserved resources.
-The same applies to over quota resources.
-Over-quota resources are first given to the department, and only then split among its projects.
+The same applies to over quota resources. over quota resources are first given to the department, and only then split among its projects.

 ### Fairshare and fairshare balancing